wbstack/charts/charts/queryservice-updater/README.md

 ## Changelog

+- 0.1.2: Added `mediawiki.configMapName` and `mediawiki.wikibaseConceptUriSchemeConfigMapKey` with defaults
-- 0.1.1: Added `app.wikibaseScheme` an `app.proxyMap` with defaults
+- 0.1.1: Added `app.wikibaseScheme` and `app.proxyMap` with defaults
 - 0.1.0: Initial tag